yuriy-chumak/libol-algebra/reference/en/vectors.md

   ; it's not guaranteed that the vector will be initialized with zeros.
   > (Vector 7)
   #(0 0 0 0 0 0 0)

+  ; fast math vector (if libol-algebra.so loaded), otherwise regular Vector used.
+  ; it's not guaranteed that the vector will be initialized with zeros.
+  > (Vector~ 7)
   ```

 * using regular Scheme and Ol functions